23 Memorable Indian TV Ads Campaigns from 90s – Famous Advertisements in India

 Video Source: Pidilite

 More or less every Indian is familiar with the above image, which is an advertisement for Fevi Kwik.
-One of the most important strategies of a successful ad campaign is doing impactful characterization.
+One of the most important strategies of a successful ad campaign is impactful characterisation.
 Fevi Kwik has taken this technique very well and marketed its product accordingly.

 Apart from this, the ad campaign also has a memorable and funny course of incidents.
 The humour is right on point, and the product detailing is apt to understand.
-Altogether, this is really a very important instance of popular Indian ads.
+Altogether, this is really a very important instance of old ads India audiences still recall for its creativity and humour.

 Video Source: YouTube